Previous Next

 Left Behind 2

-Posted on Fri Mar 18, 2022 @ 7:33am by Lieutenant Alanna Wells & Master Sergeant Miranda Schultz & Lieutenant Colonel Nicholas Means III & Civilian Jason Haines & Second Lieutenant Sh'Zera & Second Lieutenant Emily Ransom & Master Sergeant Jian Zhao & Gunnery Sergeant Terry Henderson
+Posted on Fri Mar 18, 2022 @ 7:33am by Lieutenant Alanna Wells & Master Sergeant Miranda Schultz & Lieutenant Colonel Nicholas Means III & Lieutenant Jason Haines & Second Lieutenant Sh'Zera & Second Lieutenant Emily Ransom & Master Sergeant Jian Zhao & Gunnery Sergeant Terry Henderson

 3,122 words; about a 16 minute read